ifconfig-me/SQL_Injection-Techniques/README.md

 # Advanced SQL Injection Techniques

 ## Here are some Advanced SQL Injection Techniques I commonly use.
-Happy hunting!
+Happy hunting! :+1:

-**Note:** These advanced techniques should be used responsibly and only in legal and authorized testing scenarios.
+**Note:** :warning::warning:These advanced techniques should be used responsibly and only in legal and authorized testing scenarios.
 They go beyond the basics and exploit specific features and configurations of databases.
 Additionally, I may have unintentionally included openly available techniques from various sources.

-**WARNING:** If you are not experienced, please refrain from using these techniques.
+**WARNING:** :warning::warning:If you are not experienced, please refrain from using these techniques.
 Improper use may harm the database.

 > The techniques showed in this repository is intended only for educational purposes and for testing in authorized environments. https://twitter.com/nav1n0x/ and https://github.com/ifconfig-me take no responsibility for the misuse of the techniques listed below.
 Use it at your own risk.
 Do not attack the target you don't have permission to engage with.